Eclipse91/QuestionsWebApp/README.md

 ## Contributing

-If you'd like to contribute to the development of QuestionWebApp, please follow these steps:
+If you'd like to contribute to the development of QuestionsWebApp, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature-name`).